-A type 16550 UART is used as the Asynchronous Communication Element (ACE).
-It includes a 16-byte FIFO transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100% compatibility with the original IBM serial port.
-The system assigns the I/O address.
+A 16550 UART is used as the Asynchronous Communication Element (ACE).
+It includes 16-byte transmit/receive FIFO buffers to protect against lost data in multitasking operating systems, while maintaining 100 percent compatibility with the original IBM serial port.
+PCI bus architecture allows addresses between 0000 and FFF8 hex to be assigned to the cards.

-A crystal-controlled oscillator is located on the card.
-This oscillator permits precise selection of baud rates up to 115,200 or, by changing a jumper, up to 460,800 with the standard crystal oscillator.
+The crystal oscillator on the card permits precise selection of baud rates up to 115,200 or, by changing a jumper, up to 460,800 baud with the standard crystal oscillator.
+Baud rate is program selected and rates available are listed in a table in the Programming section of this manual.

-The driver/receiver used, the SN75176B, is capable of driving extremely long communication lines at high baud rates.
+The driver/receiver used, the 75ALS176, is capable of driving extremely long communication lines at high baud rates.
 It can drive up to +60 mA on balanced lines and receive inputs as low as 200 mV differential signal superimposed on common mode noise of +12 V or -7 V. In case of communication conflict, the driver/receivers feature thermal shutdown.

-Communication Mode
+Communication Modes

-This card supports Full-Duplex and Half-Duplex communications with four-wire cable connection.
+The cards support Simplex, Half-Duplex, and Full-Duplex communications in a variety of two and fourwire cable connections.
+Simplex is the simplest form of communications with transmission occurring only in one direction.
 Half-Duplex allows traffic to travel in both directions, but only one way at a time.
-Many RS485 applications commonly use the Half-Duplex mode because a single pair of wires can be shared.
+In Full-Duplex operation, data travels in both directions at the same time.
+Most RS485 communications use the Half-Duplex mode because only a single pair of wires need to be used and installation costs are dramatically reduced.